on1san/Custom-Player-Sprite-Switcher/README.md

 Change your player sprite in real time.

-Can also be used to switch Trainer Card Image and Player Back Sprite.

 This is an easy way to try out custom sprites or to play with different characters.
 The GIF shows the effect ingame when pressing a shortcut button.

 ## Features

 * Change your overworld player sprite in real time.
-* Switch your Trainer Card Image.
+* Change your Trainer Card Image.
-* Switch your Player Back Sprite.
+* Change your Player back sprite.
-* Use custom sprites.
+* Change your Fishing sprite.
+* Change your cycling sprite.
+* Real-time switching with shortcuts

+  Bonus:
 * Play as NPCs.
-* Switch sprites using <kbd>PageUp</kbd> and <kbd>PageDown</kbd>.

 ## Shortcuts